WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 1330 | Flexbox
 We did a lot in the flexbox Ls.
 Brain is fuzzy.
 It is a lot like thinking spatially.

+## 1530 | Cont Flexbox
+This Ex is challenging.
+Completed this prior to the class.
+My challenge is to create the same thing without prior code.
+I need to check the previous code, so I can get the same color and sizes.
+This also helps solidify some words I hadn't recognized.
+One of those things is the ```:nth-of-type(#)```.
+I was aware of the child and parent hooks.
+This lets me have several "sections" without the need to give them a class or ID!

 ---